flatironinstitute/FREYA/DataPrep/README.md

-"cmwf_csv.sh" is the processing pipeline that takes as input HTS *.fastq files as well as various reference files, and produces as output various summary files and of *.vcf files.
-Please see block comments with the script for more information.
+"cmwf_csv.sh" is the processing pipeline that takes as input HTS *.fastq files as well as various reference files, and produces as output various summary files and *.vcf files.
+Please see block comments within the script for more information.

 This pipeline has several dependencies, which are, in effect, described by the Dockerfile.